German Olympic Sports Confederation: History and structure

 Unlike others, Germany was still not invited for 1924.
 In 1925, the DRL split up, to remain focused on sports in Germany, while the NOC section became the Deutscher Olympischer Ausschuss (DOA, "German Olympic Commission") in order to focus on international relations and the promotion of the return of Germany to Olympics.
 This succeeded for 1928, with Germany taking part in both games.

 The organisations remained separate, even though Nazi Germany took influence from 1933 onwards.
 In 1931, the IOC had decided to give both 1936 Olympic Games to Germany.

 After the war, Germany was occupied and partitioned.
 In 1946, the DOA was dissolved.
 Soon, in June 1947, Adolf Friedrich zu Mecklenburg founded a new provisional Deutscher Olympischer Ausschuss, which was not recognized by IOC as it did not represent any recognized state yet.
 On 23 May 1949, the Federal Republic of Germany was established on the territory of the Western occupied zones.
 On 24 September 1949 the Nationales Olympisches Komitee für Deutschland ("National Olympic Committee for Germany") was founded in Bonn as successor to the DOA.

-In October 1949, under Soviet occupation, the German Democratic Republic was founded, which on 22 April 1951 founded a separate Nationales Olympisches Komitee für Ostdeutschland ("National Olympic Committee for East Germany"), in 1965 renamed to "Nationales Olympisches Komitee der DDR" ("National Olympic Committee of the GDR").
+In October 1949, under Soviet occupation, the German Democratic Republic was founded, which on 22 April 1951 founded a separate Nationales Olympisches Komitee für Ostdeutschland ("National Olympic Committee for East Germany"), in 1965 renamed to "Nationales Olympisches Komitee der Deutsche Demokratische Republik" ("National Olympic Committee of the German Democratic Republic").
 Only in 1968 it was recognized by IOC as fully independent member.

-As a third German state, under French occupation, was the Saar (protectorate) (1947–1956), which also founded sporting organisations in order to take part in international competition, like football and the Olympics.
+As a third German state, under French occupation, was the Saar Protectorate (1947–1956), which also founded sporting organisations in order to take part in international competition, like football and the Olympics.
 The Nationales Olympisches Komitee des Saarlandes ("National Olympic Committee of the Saarland") was founded in 1950 and recognized by the IOC.

-After criticism due to lack of success in 2004, the Deutscher Sportbund ("German ") (DSB) and the Nationales Olympisches Komitee für Deutschland (NOK) decided to merge in 2005.
+After criticism due to lack of success in 2004, the Deutscher Sportbund ("German") (DSB) and the Nationales Olympisches Komitee für Deutschland (NOK) decided to merge in 2005.